 You can also combine this with our other catering options to provide a full dessert range.

-Quite often eaten as a breakfast snack dipped in hot chocolate, dulce de leche or champurrado (a chocolate and corn flour based drink).
+Also eaten as a breakfast snack dipped in hot chocolate, dulce de leche or champurrado (a chocolate and corn flour based drink).

-Like many traditions, the origins are unclear.
+Like many traditions, the true origins are unclear.
 One theory is that the Portuguese explorers brought them from China to Europe.

 Another story suggests that Spanish shepherds made them to substitute for fresh bakery goods.
 The paste was easy to make and fry in open fires on the mountains where they spent most of their time.